Qloapps/QloApps/README.md

 ### License

-QloApps is a truly opensource Hotel-Commerce platform which will always be free under the [MIT License](https://github.com/webkul/hotelcommerce/blob/develop/LICENSE).
+QloApps is a truly opensource Hotel-Commerce platform which is under the [Open Software License 3.0](https://github.com/webkul/hotelcommerce/blob/develop/LICENSE).

 ### Security Vulnerabilities